nixer89/ledger-observer/README.md

 XRPL Observer is a real-time visualization of the XRP Ledger (XRPL).
 Watch it live on http://observer.xrpldata.com

-Credits to @LedgerObserver (Simon Härer) for creating this awesome project.
+Credits to @LedgerObserver (Simon Härer) on twitter for creating this awesome project.
 I am very sad that it was discontinued.

 It is written in clojurescript using reacl (pure and truly composable clojurescript react library), three.js & ngraph.